telerik/blazor-docs/components/stockchart/templates.md

 ---
 title: No Data Template
 page_title: Stock Chart - No Data Template
-description: The NoDataTemplate in the Stock Chart for Blazor lets you customize the content displayed when no data is available for any series.
+description: The NoDataTemplate in the Stock Chart for Blazor lets you customize the content displayed when no data is available for all series.
 slug: stock-chart-no-data-template
 tags: telerik,blazor,stockchart,templates
 published: True